The name of each music note is determined by its place on the staff…

 There are seven notes of music and two different systems to name the music notes: A B C D E F G and DO RE MI FA SOL LA SI.

-You can learn to read music notes online for free with both DO RE MI FA SOL LA SI and A B C D E F G.
+FREE!
+Learn to read music notes online with DO RE MI FA SOL LA SI or A B C D E F G now!

 The alphabetical musical notation: A B/H C D E F G